U.S. calls Switzerland, Vietnam currency manipulators in Trump trade shot | Business

 In a long-overdue report, the U.S. Treasury also added India, Thailand and Taiwan to a list of countries it says may be deliberately devaluing their currencies against the dollar.
 The COVID-19 pandemic has skewed trade flows and widened U.S. deficits with trading partners, an irritant to outgoing President Donald Trump, who won office four years ago partly on a promise to close the U.S. trade gap.

 The Swiss National Bank said it does not manipulate its currency and "remains willing to intervene more strongly in the foreign exchange market".
-Vietnam's trade ministry declined to comment.
+Vietnam's central bank said it would work with U.S. authorities to ensure a "harmonious and fair" trade relationship.

+"Vietnam's foreign exchange rate policy has for years been managed in a way to contain inflation, ensure macro stability and not to create unfair trade advantage," the State Bank of Vietnam said in a statement.
+The manipulator labels will ramp up pressure on Biden before he takes over, Per Hammered, chief emerging markets strategist at SEB in Stockholm, said.

 - READ MORE ON: